LordSnoosh/SEIR2222/work/w10/d5/03-mern-infrastructure-part-3.md

 There's two key differences in how state is updated in class vs. function components:

-- Class components always update state by invoking the inherited `setState()` method vs. the way a function component uses the various setter functions returned by the `useState` hook.
+- Class components always update state by invoking the inherited `setState()` method vs. invoking the setter function(s) returned by the `useState` hook in function components.
-- [`setState()`](https://reactjs.org/docs/react-component.html#setstate) accepts an object and this object is **merged** into the existing state object.
+- [`setState()`](https://reactjs.org/docs/react-component.html#setstate) accepts an object as an arg and this object is **merged** into the existing state object.
 This differs with how a function component's setter function **replaces** that state with the value provided.

     > Note: `setState` also has a couple of other signatures - refer to the [docs](https://reactjs.org/docs/react-component.html#setstate) for more info.